Air Fryer Recipe

 Chilli Cheese Spring Rolls

-These chilli cheese spring rolls are a spicy and cheesy twist on the classic snack, perfect for air frying.
+These chilli cheese spring rolls are a spicy, cheesy take on the classic snack, and they’re just right for crisping up in the air fryer.

 Ingredients